 - Select University Park as their first-choice starting campus on the general Penn State application.

 - Select an intended major in one of the participating colleges (Agricultural Sciences, Earth and Mineral Sciences, Engineering, Information Sciences and Technology, and Eberly College of Science) as their academic interest area on the general Penn State application.

-- In the Millennium Scholars Program application, complete and submit answers to two essay questions, as well as the names and contact information for two teachers who will submit letters of recommendation for the applicant.
+- In the Millennium Scholars Program application, complete and submit answers to two essay questions, as well as the names and contact information of two people who will submit recommendations for the applicant.
 At least one recommendation must come from a math, science, and/or engineering teacher.

 - Provide official SAT or ACT scores to Penn State Undergraduate Admissions.